dmitryrck/ruby-ci/README.md

 # ruby-ci

+Docker and nix files to run ruby on CIs and development machines.

+You can use the dockerfiles on production but they do have too much software installed for a production environment.
+I recommend using the ruby images directly (that is what I do).

+I tend to add new ones and forget about older versions, if you run into any problem send a PR, I am very happy to accept that and rebuild the image, but please:

+* I don't rebuild any image already on hub.docker.com, instead I increment the building number (more on that later on)
+* Please follow the source code already in the repo (one example: docker instructions in lower case)

+## Dockerfiles

 There are three images on this repo:

 * the _main image_ has only the essential to run Ruby, connect with PostgreSQL, and to run automated tests using Google Chrome Headless, you may need to add more dependencies on your `Gemfile`